DHTMLX/docs-suite/docs/optimus_guides/index.md

 ## Initializing the app's global state

-It is also possible to use the App class for exchanging data between components via initializing *Observable Store* which allows managing the global state of the application.
-To be able to access to the state you need to create a global store and subscribe to its changes.
+It is also possible to use the App class for exchanging data between the components via initializing *Observable Store* which allows managing the global state of the application.
+To be able to access the state, you need to create a global store and subscribe to its changes.

-{{note The code example below demonstrates the part of the application sample.
-The full code is available on [GitHub](https://github.com/DHTMLX/optimus-demo-guide/tree/guide/third-step). }}
+Let's consider how you can create a global store, retrieve the state of the store and use it in your app.

-Let's consider how you can create a global store, retrieve the store state and use it in your app.
+{{note The below code example demonstrates the part of the application sample.
+The full code is available on <a href="https://github.com/DHTMLX/optimus-starter-app/tree/guide/step-3" target="_blank">GitHub</a>. }}

-At first, we'll initialize the global state of the app in the App class via creating a global store and subscribing to store changes.
-To retrieve the current state of the store, we'll use the **getState()** method.
+At first, we've initialized the global state of the app in the App class via creating the global store and subscribing to the changes of the store.
+To retrieve the current state of the store, we've used the **getState()** method.

 ~~~js
 import { App } from "dhx-optimus";